Los Angeles Water Quality at a Glance

 Water Source and Treatment

-- Current Water Sources: Los Angeles sources approximately 40% of its water from the LA Aqueduct, 41% from the Metropolitan Water District, and 19% from local groundwater, with percentages varying based on rainfall and drought conditions.
+• Current Water Sources: Los Angeles sources approximately 30% of its water from the LA Aqueduct, 73% from the Metropolitan Water District (Colorado River and Northern California via State Water Project), and 10-15% from local groundwater, with percentages varying based on rainfall and drought conditions.

 Future Water Quality Initiatives

-- Advanced Testing: LADWP is incorporating emerging contaminant monitoring for PFAS (per- and polyfluoroalkyl substances) and microplastics, staying ahead of potential regulatory changes.
+• Advanced Testing: LADWP is incorporating emerging contaminant monitoring for PFAS (per- and polyfluoroalkyl substances) and has been preparing for new federal PFAS regulations that will require compliance by 2029.

 Recommendations for Los Angeles Residents